kitextech/kitextech.github.io/index.md

 <script src="/js/main.js"></script>

 ## Pitch
-In case you have unanswered technical questions we have tried to answer most of them on up front [critical questions](http://kitex.tech/critical-questions/)

 ### The advantage of kites
 Conventional wind turbines are often a preferred solutions when creating new power plants due their low cost of energy and low environmental impact. **Using kites as a means of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.**